- In your content handler, when the request you are processing is a post, register a request body handler with something like:

 Testing this specific case has proven to be more difficult than I thought and I spent quite some time on this.
 I'll try to walk you through my thought process and the results I got.

-1. I started simple just by POSTing some meaningful value.
+- I started simple just by POSTing some meaningful value.
 I quickly realized that by doing that, the body was so small that header+body were fitting in one IP packet and everything was read by nginx in one gulp.
-As a consequence, in this situation, the call to ngx_http_read_client_request_body() actually results in a call to the request body handler (ngx_http_rrd_body_received).
-This is nice but not really what I had in mind.
+As a consequence, in this situation, the call to

-2. So, I figured that if I increased the size of the body, things would start to get interesting.
+).
+This is nice but not really what I had in mind. - So, I figured that if I increased the size of the body, things would start to get interesting.
 So, I created a BIG request body and posted it.
 And, I got stuck with an HTTP status of 413 (I had to lookup the translation on google ; it means "Request Entity too large").
 Didn't even know that was possible.
-But after soem search, I discovered that there is even a directive in nginx to control it : client_max_body_size.
-I had no reason to change it, so I did not.
+But after soem search, I discovered that there is even a directive in nginx to control it :

-4. And I came back with an interesting idea: what if I just create the latency myself by waiting between sendign the header and the entity.
+here).
+I guess this is because everything is local and there is no network latency to slow down things.
+So, I went for a coffee under my fig tree... ;) - And I came back with an interesting idea: what if I just create the latency myself by waiting between sendign the header and the entity.
 That led me to researching a bit more the python libraries and I ended up with some testing code like that:

 conn = httplib.HTTPConnection("localhost", 8000, None, 20)